spring-projects/spring-data-redis/README.md

 Here are some ways for you to get involved in the community:

 * Get involved with the Spring community on the Spring Community Forums.
-Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?80-NoSQL) by responding to questions and joining the debate.
+Please help out on the [forum](http://forum.spring.io/forum/spring-projects/data/nosql) by responding to questions and joining the debate.
 * Create [JIRA](https://jira.springframework.org/browse/DATAREDIS) tickets for bugs and new features and comment and vote on the ones that you are interested in.
-* Watch for upcoming articles on Spring by [subscribing](http://www.springsource.org/node/feed) to springframework.org.
+* Watch for upcoming articles on Spring by [subscribing](https://spring.io/blog) to spring.io.

 Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
-If you want to contribute code this way, read the Spring Framework [contributor guidelines] (https://github.com/SpringSource/spring-framework/blob/master/CONTRIBUTING.md).
+If you want to contribute code this way, read the Spring Framework [contributor guidelines] (https://github.com/spring-projects/spring-framework/blob/master/CONTRIBUTING.md).

 # Staying in touch

 Follow the project team ([@thomasdarimont](http://twitter.com/thomasdarimont), [@stroblchristoph](http://twitter.com/stroblchristoph)) on Twitter.
-In-depth articles can be found at the SpringSource [team blog](https://spring.io/blog), and releases are announced via our [news feed](https://spring.io/blog/category/news).
+In-depth articles can be found at the Spring [team blog](https://spring.io/blog), and releases are announced via our [news feed](https://spring.io/blog/category/news).